 The Inclusive Excellence Student Advisory Committee granted Griffin their inaugural Faculty Award in 2019.
 Together with her colleagues in the Ethnic Studies Department, they received the Francisco Jiménez Inclusive Excellence Award in 2019.
 She has also been twice named a Faculty Mentor for Distinguished First-Year Students and is the recipient of the Enhanced Teaching with Technology Grant as well as the Markkula Center Hackworth Grant for Faculty Research in Applied Ethics.

-Griffin’s courses include: Race & Mass Incarceration, American Theatre from the Black Perspective, Iranian American Women Writers, Introduction to Race & Ethnicity in the US, and Introduction to the Study of Muslim & Arab Americans.
+Griffin’s courses include Race & Mass Incarceration, African American Women Writers, Iranian American Women Writers, Literature by Women of Color, Introduction to Race & Ethnicity in the US, and Introduction to MENA Diaspora Studies.

 Griffin was raised in the Bay Area and is the proud daughter of immigrants from Iran.
 When not reading, writing, or teaching, she stays busy on adventures with her three-year-old son.